 The CSC should be kept small and comprise representatives with direct experience and knowledge of IANA naming functions.
 At a minimum the CSC will comprise:

-Two gTLD Registry Operators.
+Representatives from two gTLD Registry Operators.

-Two ccTLD Registry Operators.
+Representatives from two ccTLD Registry Operators.

 One additional TLD representative not considered a ccTLD or gTLD registry operator such as the IAB for .ARPA could also be included in the minimum requirements but is not mandatory.